phoenixlabsresearch/spark-docs/guides/testing-guide.md

 ### Multi-Incentives

-Each aToken or debtToken can support multiple incentives.
+Each spToken or debtToken can support multiple incentives.
 After supplying or borrowing a supported asset, incentives can be viewed and claimed individually or all at once from the Dashboard.

 ## Tenderly